LnL7/nix-docker/README.md

 Docker images for the Nix package manager

 This repository contains nix expressions to build a minimal docker image for the [nix](https://nixos.org/nix) package manager.
-The current official image for [nix](https://hub.docker.com/r/nixos/nix/) is based on alpine, this image that is build from scratch and looks a lot more like [nixos](https://nixos.org/nixos).
+The current [official docker image for nix](https://hub.docker.com/r/nixos/nix/) is based on alpine, this image that is build from scratch and looks a lot more like [nixos](https://nixos.org/nixos).

 - nix, bash and coreutils are installed in a system profile that is linked to `/run/current-system/sw`, the only global paths are `/bin/sh` and `/usr/bin/env`